 - Financial or land use incentives when warranted by the benefits to the city provided by the new or growing business, as decided on a case-by-case basis by the City Council.

 New Fees and Taxes

-The City Council affirms its responsibility to protect the rights of property owners while recognizing the need to comply with State and regional land use and environmental standards.
-These standards will be applied locally in a fair and equitable manner that respects citizens' use and enjoyment of their property while meeting the intent of State and regional standards and goals.
+The City Council affirms its responsibility to protect the rights of property owners and be responsible stewards of our natural environment.
+State and regional land use and environmental standards will be applied locally in a fair and equitable manner that respect citizens' use and enjoyment of their property, retain property values and promote healthy ecosystems.